+'''

-call remove property ("demon") me
+call remove property ( "demon" ) me

+'''

-Modify\exit lets us do much more than we've done here - we can set a door to automatically lock after we close it with the autolock setting (1 indicating it autolocks, and a 0 indicating it doesn't).
-We can set a difficulty for people attempting to lockpick the door using the difficulty setting - you give this a value from 1 to 10 The lower the value, the easier the lock is to lockpick.
+We can do all sorts of other things with modify_exit, too.
+We can set a door to automatically lock after we close it with the autolock setting (1 indicating it autolocks, and 0 indicating it doesn't).
+We can set a difficulty for people attempting to lockpick the door using the difficulty setting (a value from 1 to 10 - the lower the value, the easier the lock is to lockpick).

 We can also change the messages people see when objects pass through the door by setting three values in the same manner as we did for Beefy's move message.
-For example, we could do the following in market\northwest:
+For example, we could do the following in market northwest.c:

+'''

-"enter mess", "\$N mysteriously enter\$s the room.
-How mysterious!", "exit mess", "\$N exit\$s through the mysterious door.
-What wonders " "must be found within?", "move mess", "You walk through the door, excited by the possibilities " within!\n",
+"enter mess", "$N mysteriously enter$s the room.
+How mysterious!",

+"exit mess", "$N exit$s through the mysterious door.
+What wonders "

+"must be found within?",

+"move mess", "You walk through the door, excited by the possibilities "

+within!\n",

+'''

-And in the mysterious\room:
+And the following in mysterious room.c:

-"enter mess", "\$N mysteriously enter\$s from the mysterious door.
-What " "wonders were seen on the other side of that portal?", "exit mess", "\$N exit\$s through the mysterious door.", "move mess", "You leave the room, satisfied its mysteries have been " "revealed to you.\n",
+''' "enter mess", "$N mysteriously enter$s from the mysterious door.
+What " "wonders were seen on the other side of that portal?", "exit mess", "$N exit$s through the mysterious door.", "move mess", "You leave the room, satisfied its mysteries have been " '''

+'''

+"revealed to you.\n",

+'''